Skip to Main Content

 Find Images

-The NASA.gov website is a good place to find images of your spacecraft and instruments.
+The NASA.gov and ESA.int websites are good places to find images.
 Keep track of the specific page where you find each image so you can properly cite it.

 Step 5: Cite Sources